glukki/cv/README.md

 I'm a Fullstack Web Engineer with 15+ years of experience, including 10+ years of working remotely with startups and growing companies.

 My primary tools: TypeScript, React, Node.js, shell.
-I love Rust, have Python experience, and just stated learning Go.
+I love Rust, have Python experience, and just started learning Go.

 I'm seeking a B2B engagement with a company outside of Spain.
 Or a direct employment with a visa sponsorship in Spain.
 This is due to the limitations of my Digital Nomad visa.